-3.1.11 Marker and Indicator Posts
+3.8 Marker and Indicator Posts

-Marker posts for fittings and pipeline structures shall be of design as shown in the drawings SD117, and shall be located within 3m of the fittings, and to minimize the possibility of traffic/pedestrian damage, and damage from future pipe laying/fitting repair operations.
-Marker posts shall be of reinforced concrete class 20 and of dimensions shown in Standard Drawing No. SD117.
-Marker plaques that shall be fixed on the concrete marker posts shall be of aluminium plates $150 \times 150 \times 3$ mm.
-The aluminium plaques shall be engraved with the details such as pipeline diameter or valve type and offset distance prior to installation.
+Marker posts for fittings and pipeline structures shall be of design as shown in the drawings, and shall be located within 3 m of the fittings, and to minimise the possibility of traffic/pedestrian damage, and damage from future pipe laying/fitting repair operations.
+Marker plaques shall be aluminium plates $150 \times 150 \times 3$ mm.
+They shall be engraved with the pipeline diameter and offset distance prior to installation.

-3.1.12 Precautions Prior to Testing Pipelines
+3.9 Precautions Prior to Testing Pipelines